As a tattoo artist, you have an obligation to protect yourself and your customers. And even more, if you are self-employed or own your own shop.

 However, certain requirements do differ.
 For example, some people insist that every artist has their own sink, while others allow shared facilities.
 Therefore, it is best to contact your local council first to ensure that you have not violated any regulations.

-There are good reasons for such legislation and inspections-to protect employees, artists and customers from infections and more dangerous blood-borne diseases (such as HIV, AIDS and hepatitis).
+There are good reasons for such legislation and inspections to protect employees, artists, and customers from infections and more dangerous blood-borne diseases (such as HIV, AIDS, and hepatitis).

 If you plan to work abroad, it is important to ensure that the store you work in also meets the requirements.
 Not only for your reputation but also for the safety of customers.
 Some countries have different laws than the UK, so you should always check before you start monitoring.

 The United Kingdom prohibits any person under the age of 18 from getting tattoos.
 Any artist who discovers the tattoo will be prosecuted and fined.
 Therefore, you must obtain proof of age and attach a copy to the consent form.
-The UK is actually the only EU country that does not allow young people under 18 to get tattoos even with parental consent.
+The UK is actually the only EU country that does not allow young people under 18 to get tattoos.
+Even with parental consent.
 In fact, in the UK, you need to obtain a wide range of permanent surgical procedures, including tattoos, semi-permanent skin coloring, cosmetic piercing, electrolysis, and acupuncture.

 In the Netherlands, the age at which persons may decide for themselves to have a tattoo and piercing is 16 years.
 This age limit is suspended for earlobe piercing but pertains to all other areas.
 Informed consent forms, with information concerning health (including allergies), must be available and must be signed by the client.
 In the case of young adults under 16 years, a parent or guardian must sign.
 If they have signed but are not present with the client, the tattooist or piercer must verify their consent by telephone.
 Signed consent forms must be kept by the studio in a locked file for ten years.

 So, before you get a tattoo, please make sure you (or the client) meet the required age to avoid unnecessary risks.
+Pay attention to the sterilization of the tattoo machine.